 I love sharing my research and the stories I have collected.
 There’s something exhilarating about standing in front of a group of interested peers and discussing my passions, whether it be literature, history, religion, or popular culture.
-I took a break for a while, but I have really enjoyed getting back into presenting my research.
+Due to the pandemic, the recent conferences have been online, and it’s been great to see how everyone has adapted to make it work.
 My past presentations have been:

 “From Refrigerator Mothers to #ActuallyAutistic: Leo Kanner’s 1969 Awakening and the Neurodiversity Movement,” Connections: Humanities and Social Sciences Conference.
+University of Lethbridge.
 Lethbridge, Alberta.
 May 3-5, 2019.